 These and other universities also participate in the Program by serving as potential locations for Schmidt Science Fellows to conduct their postdoctoral research studies.

-In the first year of the Program, we plan to select 10-15 individuals as Schmidt Science Fellows.
+For the first year of the Program, we have selected 14 individuals to comprise the inaugural class of Schmidt Science Fellows.
 We anticipate the Program will roughly double in size in both the second and third years, and continue in perpetuity beyond that point.

 The Schmidt Science Fellows may pursue postdoctoral research in any laboratory that is substantially different from their existing field of expertise.
 The degree of difference is subject to a case-by-case evaluation.
 It may be that a Fellow pursues a completely new line of inquiry within the same discipline, or it might be a related line of inquiry in an entirely new discipline.
 For instance, a biochemist focused on immunology might pursue research in a laboratory focused on molecular biology.
 Alternatively, a Fellow with a PhD in oceanography might join a computer science laboratory focused on modeling wave behavior using algorithms.